spicywagyu04/Tiger_Mom_Project/README.md

 - **Reduce LLM vision inference cost**
 - **Enhance GUI design for a better user experience**
 - **Containerize the application for easier access**

----
-Let me know if you need any refinements! 🚀